How you should respond to an Advertised UK Board Vacancy

 Advertised Board Vacancies UK

-First, you MUST do RESEARCH on the board opportunity
+First, you MUST research the role, the board and the organisation

 Then – and only then – speak to the advertiser

-• What their challenges are.
-This will mean you can focus your conversations and specifically to what they need – not what you think they need.
+• What are the organisation’s challenges?
+This will mean you can focus your conversations specifically on what they need—not what you think they need.

-• What they are ‘really’ looking for in a successful candidate – In many cases, what they state is required in a written advert does not adequately articulate what they are really looking for.
-So, asking this question helps understand their motivations, again allowing you to submit a more compelling application.
+• What are they ‘really’ looking for in a successful candidate?
+In many cases, what they state as required in a written advertisement does not quite articulate what they are really looking for.
+So, asking this question helps you understand their motivations, again allowing you to submit a more compelling application.

 Importantly, you should also:

-• Register an interest – This is important because sometimes/often applications close early.
-Registering your interest early means that you don’t miss out.
+• Confirm your interest in applying.
+This is important because sometimes applications close early.
+Registering your interest early means that reduces your chances of missing out.

-Once you have 1. done your research, 2. spoken to the advertiser and 3. clarified the information above, you should then, and only then, begin writing your board application.
+Once you have 1. done your research, 2. spoken to the advertiser, and 3. clarified the application requirements, you should then, and only then, begin writing your board application.

 About the Author